Stranded seafarers escape Ukraine, others trapped - ILO, sources | Law-Order

 Stranded seafarers escape Ukraine, others trapped - ILO, sources

-On 11 April a letter was circulated to the International Maritime Organization members by Dominica maritime authorities about its ship that sank in Mariupol this month, saying that the crew was hiding on other vessels "under an immense amount of intense fear and distress."
-Barcellona said the ITF, which represents some 200 seafarers' unions, had been seeking to establish "blue corridors" but said this was impossible due to mines.
+Several foreign cargo ships have been struck by crossfire in Ukraine since the Russian invasion began on Feb.
+24 and U.N. agencies have called for urgent action https://www.ilo.org/global/about-the-ilo/newsroom/news/WCMS_841806/lang--en/index.htm to protect some 1,000 seafarers, including in the besieged port city of Mariupol that has been under bombardment for weeks.
+An estimated 100 vessels have been prevented from departing because of risks of drifting sea mines https://shipping.nato.int/nsc/operations/news/-2022/risk-of-collateral-damage-in-the-north-western-black-sea-2, industry sources say.

-A portion of the estimated 1,000 seafarers trapped in Ukraine have escaped, the International Labour Organization and industry officials told Reuters, voicing concern for those remaining trapped onboard ships or unaccounted for.
+Some of the estimated 1,000 seafarers trapped in Ukraine have escaped, the International Labour Organization (ILO) and industry officials told Reuters, while voicing concern for those remaining trapped onboard ships or unaccounted for.
 Several foreign cargo ships have been struck by crossfire in Ukraine since the Russian invasion began on Feb.
-24. U.N. agencies have called for urgent action https://www.ilo.org/global/about-the-ilo/newsroom/news/WCMS_841806/lang--en/index.htm to protect some 1,000 seafarers from at least 20 countries, including in the besieged city of Mariupol that has been under bombardment for weeks.
+24 and U.N. agencies have called for urgent action https://www.ilo.org/global/about-the-ilo/newsroom/news/WCMS_841806/lang--en/index.htm to protect some 1,000 seafarers, including in the besieged port city of Mariupol that has been under bombardment for weeks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)